minsuk95lee-alt/project-heifetz-shadow/README.md

 This project aims to quantify the "Thesis-Antithesis" evolution in 20th-century violin performance (e.g., Heifetz vs. Szeryng) by bridging audio signal processing with time-series econometrics.
 The Python prototype hosted here was developed to test the feasibility of this interdisciplinary framework.

 ![Stylistic Evolution Hypothesis](figure2_decay.png)
 *Figure 1: Hypothetical Visualization of Stylistic Transmission.
-The model aims to quantify the 'Stylistic Gap' and convergence rate (ϕ) between the master (Red) and the student (Blue).*
+The graph illustrates the expected output of the State-Space analysis.
+Note how the 1st Generation's trajectory (Blue) initially converges with the source's (Red) but eventually diverges, a pattern echoed by the 2nd Generation (Green), illustrating the decay of influence over time.*

 ## 2. Methodology (Pilot Implementation)
 To validate the model structure, a pilot test was conducted with a purposive sample of 4 seminal recordings (N=4) of Bach's *Chaconne*.